Carrie Underwood hospitalized after fall outside Nashville home

 Underwood's spouse Mike Fisher went to Nashville to be with her, per the report, which said that she'll miss the Country Rising Concert in Nashville.

-Dierks Bentley, Sam Hunt and Keith Urban are some of the performers expected to take the stage for the Sunday benefit event.
+Dierks Bentley, Sam Hunt and Keith Urban were some of the performers at the Sunday benefit event.

 Underwood co-hosted the CMA Awards alongside Brad Paisley in Nashville on Wednesday night.
 It was the tenth consecutive time Underwood and Paisley emceed the awards show.